Nyheim Hines Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 - He has received 56 of his team's 481 carries this season (11.6%).

-- The Colts have thrown the ball in 50.6% of their plays from scrimmage this year while running the ball 49.4% of the time.
-This offensive attack ranks seventh in the NFL in points scored.
+- The Colts, who rank seventh in the NFL in points scored, have attempted a pass 50.6% of the time while running the ball 49.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hines' matchup with the Jaguars.